opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/drop-events.md

 ## Overview

-Drops all the events that are passed into this processor.
+The `drop_events` processor drops all the events that are passed into this processor.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---